xbmc/repo-scripts/script.globalsearch/README.txt

 221 - Container for found programmes
 229 - The script will set this id to visible when programmes are found

+230 - Label containing the number of found movies containing the director 231 - Container for found movies containing the director 239 - The script will set this id to visible when movies containing the director are found

 190 - 'Searching...' label, visible when the script is searching 191 - Search category label, visible when the script is searching 198 - 'New search' button, visible when the script finished searching